delegator/improvedmerge/README.md

 # delegator/improvedmerge

-This extension provides some opinionated improvements for Magento's merged JavaScript and CSS.
+This Magento CE 1.x extension provides some opinionated improvements for merged JavaScript and CSS.
 It:

  - Uses file timestamps as part of the asset hash calculation, which makes cachebusting more reliable
  - Upgrades from `md5` to `sha256` hash function when generating filenames